hypertrace/hypertrace-docs-website/src/pages/community/index.md

 ## GitHub

-Being a open-source product, our source code is available under hypertrace organization on [GitHub](https://github.com/hypertrace).
+Being a open-source product, our source code is available under Hypertrace organization on [GitHub](https://github.com/hypertrace).
 We welcome contributions from everyone to make Hypertrace a best open-source tracing platform out there.

 ## Slack